 Blank cells inside the dataset sometimes become disturbing.
 These also create difficulties in the calculation.
 There are numerous methods to remove blank cells in Excel.
 In this article, we are going to know about them with explanations and examples.
 In the picture below, you can see the overview of the result that we will get after removing blank cells from a data set.

-10 Quick Ways to Remove Blank Cells in Excel
+How to Remove Blank Cells in Excel: 10 Quick Ways

 In this section, I will describe 10 simple and quick methods to remove blank cells in Excel.
 Let’s explore the methods one by one.